dlal-group/simtext/README.md

  -w, --remove_stopwords        by default a set of english stopwords (e.g., 'the' or 'not') are removed. otherwise use -w -s, --stemDoc                 apply Porter's stemming algorithm: collapsing words to a common root to aid comparison of vocabulary
- -p, --plurals                 by default words in plural and singular are merged to the singular form. otherwise use -p
+ -p, --plurals                 by default words in plural and singular are merged to the singular form. otherwise use -p -- install_packages           if you want to auto install missing required packages
 ```

 Output:

-Binary matrix in that each column represents one of the extracted words.
+A binary matrix in that each column represents one of the extracted words.

 ## pmids_to_pubtator_matrix

 The tool uses all PMIDs per row and extracts "Gene", "Disease", "Mutation", "Chemical" and "Species" terms of the corresponding abstracts, using PubTator annotations.
 The user can choose from which categories terms should be extracted.
 The extracted terms are united in one large binary matrix, with 0= term not present in abstracts of that row and 1= term present in abstracts of that row.
+The user can decide if the scientific terms should be extracted and used as they are or if they should be grouped by their geneIDs/ meshIDs (several terms are often grouped into one ID).
+Also, by default all terms are extracted, otherwise the user can specify a number of most frequent words to extract per row.

 Input:

-Output of abstracts_by_pmids or tab-delimited table with columns containing PMIDs.
+Output of 'abstracts_by_pmids' tool, or tab-delimited table with columns containing PMIDs.
 The names of the PMID columns should start with "PMID", e.g. "PMID_1", "PMID_2" etc.

 Usage:
 ```
-$ Rscript pmids_to_pubtator_matrix.R [-h] [-i INPUT] [-o OUTPUT] [-c {Gene,Disease,Mutation,Chemical,Species} [{Gene,Disease,Mutation,Chemical,Species} ...]]
+$ Rscript pmids_to_pubtator_matrix.R [-h] [-i INPUT] [-o OUTPUT] [-b BYID] [-n NUMBER][-c {Gene,Disease,Mutation,Chemical,Species} [{Gene,Disease,Mutation,Chemical,Species} ...]]
 ```

 Optional arguments: